 What is Polymorphic Malware?
 An Overview

-A malware is a malicious software that when installed on a computer, disrupts its operation, gathers sensitive information, and harms the files.
+Malware is malicious software that when installed on a computer, disrupts its operation, gathers sensitive information, and harms the files.
 Now the question is that what is Polymorphic Malware?
-A Polymorphic Malware is a virus, Trojan, worm or a spyware that constantly changes, thus making it difficult for the investigators top detect its presence.
-Its name is derived from the word “morph” that means changes.
+A Polymorphic Malware is a virus, Trojan, worm or spyware that constantly changes, thus making it difficult for the investigators to detect its presence.
+Its name is derived from the word “morph” which means changes.

 What Mechanism is used by Polymorphic Malware to Invade the User Machine?

 Encryption is the most common technique to hide this code from being detected and thus, Polymorphic Malware detection has never been an easy task.
-In this process, the main body of the malware code, known as payload is encrypted and will not generate any meaning.
-On order to make the code function as before, a decryption function is always added with the code.
+In this process, the main body of the malware code, known as the payload is encrypted and will not generate any meaning.
+In order to make the code function as before, a decryption function is always added to the code.
 When the complete code is executed, the decryption function reads the payload and decrypts the code before executing it.

 Process of Polymorphic Malware Attack